 - Chief of Police

-- Current Drug Recognition Expert or District Attorney (or his designee)
+- Current Drug Recognition Expert or District Attorney (or designee)

-Applications must be received no later than September 20, 2017.
-Applications can be submitted via email to: firstname.lastname@example.org.
-Applications can be mailed to:
+Applications can be submitted via email to: [email protected] or mailed to:

 Pennsylvania DUI Association